 Include the costs associated with telephones and other communication systems here, such as the purchase and/or installation of fiber optic cable or other wiring for voice, Internet, intranet, local area network, and/or audio conferencing capabilities.
 Do not include cost of equipment for programs related to communication, computers, or other devices for audio or video equipment.
 These costs are part of equipment included in D-1.

 Row 32: Inflation for Equipment and Furnishings:

-Provide the total dollars attributed to inflation.
-Percentage increases MUST be defended in the Narrative (CC\CR-N\B), or 0% inflation will be assumed by CDHE.
+Provide the total dollars attributed to inflation per section 1.6.
+Percentage increases MUST be defended in the Narrative (S CC_CR-N), or 0% inflation will be assumed by CDHE.